Density-dependent habitat selection and consequences for fitness in a fluctuating ground squirrel population

 Mean resource selection ratios for golden-mantled ground squirrels at two spatial scales: where an individual chooses to place its home range, or the area needed for day-to-day activities (Second Order), and where within its home range it spends most of its time (Third Order).
 Everything above the dotted red line indicates positive selection.

 After assessing habitat use on two different spatial scales, results show that golden-mantled ground squirrels preferentially select for dry meadow habitat, and they select against other habitat types, such as wet meadow (Veratrum plant communities) and willow communities.
 A series of statistical models suggest that squirrels that share space with fewer neighbors, or that have access to a greater number of perches, such as rocks or other vantage points from which squirrels could look out for predators, were more likely to survive from one year to the next.
 This work furthers our understanding about the causes and consequences of changes in habitat use, providing insight to wildlife management and conservation.
+This work is published open access in the journal Ecology and Evolution, available here.

 Predictive models show that access to perches, from which golden-mantled ground squirrels can gain predator visibility, influences habitat selection.
 As the number of perches within a given space increases, preferred use of that space increases.